standroidbeta/Job-Search-Project/README.md

 - [x] Decide on and add a License
 - [] Add more code comments
 - [] Scrape Full job description
+- [] Add more job search sites to scrape than just Indeed.com
 - [] Incorporate NLP for Top Words
 - [] Add DS statiscal Analysis on NLP with visuals
 - [] Import resume for comparison.